viseo-asia/docker-enterprise-edition-demo/install_centralized_logging.md

 1. As per the setup docs at scalyr, create a configuration file snippet to hold your api key.

-In this example, create /home/ubuntu/scalyr_api_key.json and chmod it to 600 (read only)
+In this example, create in the VM `/home/ubuntu/scalyr_api_key.json` and chmod it to 600 (read only)

 Example: